spiral/docs/http/lifecycle.md

 }
 ```

 > The IoC scopes can be nested, so all the functionality will work properly.
-However, aware that not all extensions will
+However, be aware that not all extensions will
-> allow nesting (you are not allowed create nested sessions yet).
+> allow nesting (you are not allowed to create nested sessions yet).